Current Projects

 Team members: Mojdeh Khorsand Hedman (Arizona State, mojdeh.khorsand@asu.edu)

-Industry Team Members Evangelos Farantatos (EPRI), Paul Myrda (EPRI), Bruce Fardanesh (NYPA), Kumaraguru Prabakar (NREL), Bo Gong (SRP), Akshay Korad (MISO), Yonghong Chen (MISO), Jianzhong Tong (PJM), Cheung Kwok (GE), Harvey Scribner (SPP), David Till (NERC)
+Industry Team Members Evangelos Farantatos (EPRI), Paul Myrda (EPRI), Bruce Fardanesh (NYPA), Kumaraguru Prabakar (NREL), Bo Gong (SRP), Akshay Korad (MISO), Yonghong Chen (MISO), Cheung Kwok (GE), Harvey Scribner (SPP), David Till (NERC)

 Project Period July 1, 2023 to August 31, 2025